flix/book/src/hello-world.md

 ## Hello World

-We can now write the famous _Hello World_ program in Flix:
+We can now see the famous _Hello World_ program in `src/Main.flix` file:

 ```flix
 def main(): Unit \ IO =